 Typically, your vet will recommend daily dosing of the Trilostane (i.e. every 24 hours).
 However, there are some cases where your dog may need it twice a day.
 Your vet will decide what is right for your dog.

-Every dog and case of Cushing’s disease is different.
+Each dog and case of Cushing’s disease is different.
 Therefore, it is very important to work closely with your veterinarian and follow his or her directions when giving Trilostane to your dog.

 Is compounded Trilostane effective?

-The good news is that as veterinary medicine has continued to advance, so have compounding practices.
-So the efficacy of compounded Trilostane may not be as much of a concern as it used to be.
 If you prefer or need to have your dog’s Trilostane compounded, please discuss it with your veterinarian and only use a trusted pharmacy.

 What if I miss a dose of my dog’s Trilostane?